-Generally speaking, the capacitive stylus is compatible with all touchscreens found in all tablets (including Android tablets and iPads) in the market today.
-If you can use your finger on the screen, then a capacitive stylus should work.… Read the rest
+Generally speaking, the capacitive stylus is compatible with all touchscreens found in all tablets (including Android tablets and iPads) in the market today.… Read the rest

 The post The Definite Guide on Amazon Stylus Pen for Fire Max 11 appeared first on Guides for Fire Tablet.

 Fire Max 11 is the first Amazon tablet with a fingerprint reader (embedded in the power button).
 You use the corresponding fingerprint ID on Fire Max 11 to unlock the tablet quickly.
 Some apps may also opt to use it in the future.

 This Fire tablet how-to guide explains what the fingerprint ID on Fire Max 11 is, its limitations, how to register your fingerprints for the fingerprint ID on Fire Max 11, and how to use it on Fire Max 11.